 6.95.
 Cladding failure can result in the release of isotopes such as 85Kr, 134Cs and 137Cs, which are characteristic fission products detected following cladding failures in spent fuel that has been cooled for long periods.
-Cladding failure might be more probable when the spent fuel and spent fuel cladding are subjected to high temperatures, and when chemical conditions in the medium surrounding the spent fuel promote cladding corrosion.
-The operating organization should ensure that adequate monitoring of environmental conditions within the facility (e.g. composition of the pool water and atmosphere in the storage area and moisture or water on spent fuel cladding) is undertaken to prevent and provide notice of such undesirable conditions.
+Cladding failure may be more probable when the spent fuel and spent fuel cladding are subjected to high temperatures, and when chemical conditions in the medium surrounding the spent fuel promote cladding corrosion.
+The operating organization should ensure that adequate monitoring of environmental conditions within the facility (e.g. composition of the pool water and/or atmosphere in the storage area and moisture or water on spent fuel cladding) is undertaken to prevent and provide notice of such undesirable conditions.
 Procedures should be provided for detecting and dealing with degraded and failed fuel.

 6.96.
-In addition, the operating organization should ensure that procedures exist for the receipt, handling and storage of spent fuel with failed cladding, and that these procedures identify the safety measures to be taken for managing these situations or should ensure that such fuel is not accepted at the spent fuel storage facility.
-In cases where such fuel is accepted, in addition to confinement considerations there might be implications for criticality, which should be fully assessed.
+Additionally, the operating organization should ensure that procedures exist for the receipt, handling and storage of spent fuel with failed cladding or that such fuel is not accepted at the spent fuel storage facility.
+In cases where such fuel is accepted, in addition to containment considerations there may be implications for criticality, which should be fully assessed.
 Where appropriate, the receipt, handling and storage of such fuel should be made subject to specific procedures.

 6.97.
-Operating procedures should be developed for confinement systems in the spent fuel storage facility (e.g. closure seals on storage casks and canisters, and ventilation and filtration systems) to provide for their monitoring.
-The monitoring should be such that the operating organization will be able to determine when corrective actions are necessary to maintain safe storage conditions.
+Operating procedures should be developed for containment systems in the spent fuel storage facility (e.g. closure seals on storage casks and canisters, and ventilation and filtration systems) to provide for their monitoring.
+Such monitoring should be such that the operating organization will be able to determine when corrective actions are necessary to maintain safe storage conditions.

 6.98.
-There are various safety related events that should be taken into account in the development of normal and emergency operating procedures and accident management programmes.
-Although many of these events would be addressed either as anticipated operational occurrences or as design basis accidents, some of these events, or some combinations of events, could also lead to severe accidents, which might be considered within design extension conditions while others might go beyond these.
-While the probability of such events, or combinations of events, occurring is very low, operating procedures and accident management programmes should be prepared by the operating organization.
-Events to be considered in the preparation of operating procedures and accident management programmes include the following:
+There are other safety considerations that should be taken into account in the development of operating procedures and contingency and emergency arrangements.
+It should be noted that many events would be addressed either as anticipated operational occurrences or as design basis accidents.
+However, some of these events could also lead to severe accidents, which are beyond the design basis.
+Whilst the probability of such beyond design basis accidents occurring is extremely low, in the preparation of operating procedures and contingency plans the operating organization should consider events such as the following:

-- (a) Crane failure with a water filled and loaded cask, suspended outside the pool; - (b) Loss of safety related facility process systems such as supplies of electricity, process water, compressed air and ventilation; - (c) Explosions due to the buildup of radiolytic gases; - (d) Fires leading to the damage of items important to safety (to reduce the risk of fire, the amount of combustible material or waste should be controlled, as should be the amount of other flammable materials, see para.
-6.64);
+- (a) Crane failure with a water filled and loaded cask, suspended outside the pool; - (b) Loss of safety related facility process systems such as supplies of electricity, process water, compressed air and ventilation; - (c) Explosions due to the buildup of radiolytic gases; - (d) Fires leading to the damage of items important to safety (to reduce the risk of fire, the amount of combustible material or waste should be controlled, as should be the amount of other flammable materials (see para.
+6.64)); - (e) Extreme weather conditions, which could alter operating characteristics or impair pool or cask heat removal systems; - (f) Other natural events such as earthquake or tornado;

-- (e) Extreme weather conditions, which could alter operating characteristics or impair pool or cask heat removal systems; - (f) Other natural events such as earthquakes or extreme meteorological events; - (g) External human induced events (e.g. airplane crashes)11; - (h) Failure of access control systems leading to inadvertent access that could compromise safety12.
+- (g) External human induced events (airplane crash, sabotage, etc.); - (h) Failure of the physical protection system.

-Consideration should also be given to the possible misuse of chemicals (e.g. unintended introduction of chemicals into the pool water), which might adversely affect the condition of the fuel and pool structures, or the functioning of ion exchange resins.
+Consideration should also be given to the possible misuse of chemicals (e.g. unintended introduction into the pool water of acidic or alkaline fluids used for the regeneration of ion exchange resin).